disclose-framework/spec/specification/overview.md

 ## Agent Consumption Guidelines

 Agents consuming Disclose data operate with significant discretion.
 The framework does not mandate how agents weight or surface disclosure signals.
 This is intentionally left to the platform and agent developer.

+### What Changes When Disclose Is Present

+Disclose data gives agents structured operating evidence before checkout.
+When present, fresh, and valid, these signals allow agents to evaluate merchant operations alongside product, price, availability, reviews, buyer preferences, and platform policy.

+Disclose does not require agents to prefer merchants with disclosure documents.
+It allows agents to distinguish between merchants using disclosed operating evidence that is structured, time-bounded, source-declared, and, where applicable, Signatory-attested.

+When Disclose data is absent, agents MAY continue using other available signals, including product data, price, availability, reviews, brand familiarity, platform policies, and buyer preferences.
+Absence has no protocol-defined meaning.
+The Framework does not define absence as positive or negative.

+The intended difference is that agents can make better-supported recommendations when disclosed operating signals are available, not that Disclose assigns a merchant verdict.

+In practice, Disclose enables agents to:

+- evaluate merchant operations before checkout, not only after buyer complaints occur;
+- distinguish merchant-reported, computed, and Signatory-attested signals;
+- compare operating signals across merchants using shared field definitions and methodology versions;
+- detect stale, incomplete, unauthenticated, or out-of-scope disclosures;
+- explain recommendation inputs to buyers without relying on opaque merchant scores;
+- route buyers toward merchants whose disclosed operating evidence aligns with buyer context, such as delivery sensitivity, refund sensitivity, payment-risk sensitivity, support needs, or preference for established sellers.

+### Requirements and Recommendations

-The following requirements and recommendations preserve the framework's neutrality:
+The following requirements and recommendations preserve the Framework's neutrality:

 - Agents MUST NOT represent Core coverage as a score, badge, ranking, certification, endorsement, or recommendation.
 - Agents MUST NOT assume an absent Core signal indicates poor merchant performance, merchant concealment, or non-compliance.